enonic/old-xp-doc/doc/operations/export.rst

 -----------------------------------------

 Both enable you to export your data to a serialized format and import the serialized data into another instance.
 But, while the export/import focuses on a given content, the dump/load is used to export an entire system (all repositories and branches).
-This is used, for example, to export the entire system when doing an upgrade.
+This is used, for example to migrate between systems or perform upgrade scripts.
+Dump and Load also supports dumping complete version history and branches.

 Content Export